401a vs 401k: What's the Difference?

 Employee participation is voluntary, with contributions capped at 25% of their pre-tax income.

 Under a 401(k) plan, employees can voluntarily choose to contribute a percentage of their pre-tax salary.
 Employees are not required to participate in a 401(k) plan.
-Employers are permitted but not required to contribute to a 401(k) plan, and many will match up to a certain amount.—say, 3%—of employees’s alaries.

-401(a) vs. 401(k) Contribution Limits
+401(a) vs 401(k) Contribution Limits

-For 2022, the total 401(a) contribution limit—from both employer and employee—is $61,000.
+For 2023, the total 401(a) contribution limit — from both employer and employee — is $66,000.
 However, employees with 401(a) plans can also contribute to a 403(b) plan and a 457 plan simultaneously (more on those plans in the 401(a) vs Other Retirement Plan Options section).

-Employee contributions for 401(k) plans have a $20,500 limit in 2021.
-Employees who are 50 or older may contribute up to an additional $6,500 for a total of $27,000.
+Employee contributions for 401(k) plans have a $23,000 limit in 2024 and a $22,500 limit in 2023.
+Employees who are 50 or older may contribute up to an additional $7,500 for a total of $30,500 in 2024 and a total of $30,000 in 2023.
 An employee with a 401(k) plan can also have a Roth or traditional IRA.
-However, there are limits on how much they can contribute to an IRA account—$6000 for a traditional IRA, with an extra $1000 for people over age 50.
-If you are interested in open an individual retirement account then consider doing so through SoFi.
-You will get access to a broad range of investment options, member services, and our robust suite of planning and investment tools.
+However, there are limits on how much they can contribute to an IRA account — $7,000 for a traditional IRA for 2024 and $6,500 for a traditional IRA for 2023, with an extra $1,000 for people over age 50.

-401(a) vs. 401(k) Investment Options
+401(a) vs 401(k) Investment Options

-401(a) plans often offer various investment options, which may include more conservative investments such as stable value funds to more aggressive investments such as stock funds.
+401(a) vs 401(k) plans often offer various investment options, which may include more conservative investments such as stable value funds to more aggressive investments such as stock funds.
 Some 401(a) plans may allow employees to simplify diversified portfolios or seek investment advice through the plan’s advisor.

 Most 401(k) plans also offer various investment choices ranging from low-risk investments like annuities and municipal bonds to equity funds that invest in stocks and reap higher returns.

-401(a) vs. 401(k) Tax Rules
+401(a) vs 401(k) Tax Rules

-The tax rules in a 401(a) plan can differ from a traditional 401(k).
+The tax rules in a 401(a) plan may be one difference between a 401(k) and 401(a).

 With a 401(a), employees make pre-tax or after-tax contributions, depending on how their employer decides to structure the plan.
 Pre-tax means contributions are not taxed at the time of investment, but later upon withdrawal.
 After-tax means contributions are taxed before being deposited into the account